Seetochka/java-filmorate/README.md

         login,
         name,
         birthday
-FROM users
+FROM user
 WHERE id IN (
         (
             SELECT user_id
-            FROM friends
+            FROM friend
             WHERE friend_id = {userId}
             UNION
             SELECT friend_id
-            FROM friends
+            FROM friend
             WHERE user_id = {userId}
         )
         INTERSECT
         (
             SELECT user_id
-            FROM friends
+            FROM friend
             WHERE friend_id = {otherUserId}
             UNION
             SELECT friend_id
-            FROM friends
+            FROM friend
             WHERE user_id = {otherUserId}
         )
 )